zephyrproject-rtos/zephyr/samples/microkernel/test/test_critical/README.txt

 expected.

 This test has two tasks that increment a counter.
-The routine that increments the counter is invoked from K_swapper() due to the two tasks calling task_offload_to_fiber().
-The final result of the counter is expected to be the the number of times task_offload_to_fiber() was called to increment the counter as the incrementing was done in the context of K_swapper().
+The routine that increments the counter is invoked from _k_server() due to the two tasks calling task_offload_to_fiber().
+The final result of the counter is expected to be the the number of times task_offload_to_fiber() was called to increment the counter as the incrementing was done in the context of _k_server().

 This is done with time slicing both disabled and enabled to ensure that the result always matches the number of times task_offload_to_fiber() is called.